hops-ops/aws-pod-identity/README.md

-# configuration-aws-pod-identity
+# configuration-aws-eks-pod-identity

-`configuration-aws-pod-identity` is a Crossplane configuration package that provisions IAM roles, policies, and Amazon EKS Pod Identity associations for Kubernetes service accounts.
+`configuration-aws-eks-pod-identity` is a Crossplane configuration package that provisions IAM roles, policies, and Amazon EKS Pod Identity associations for Kubernetes service accounts.
 It publishes the `PodIdentity` composite resource definition so platform teams can grant AWS permissions to workloads without hand-crafting IAM resources.

 ## Features